apache/airflow/IMAGES.rst

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --extras "all"
+  breeze prod-image build --python 3.7 --extras "all"

 If you just want to add new extras you can add them like that:

 .. code-block:: bash

-  breeze build-prod-image --python 3.7 --additional-extras "all"
+  breeze prod-image build --python 3.7 --additional-extras "all"

 The command that builds the CI image is optimized to minimize the time needed to rebuild the image when the source code of Airflow evolves.
 This means that if you already have the image locally downloaded and